Eis-S-r-l/censura/README.md

 DNS file (currently for Bind, Unbound, and PowerDNS) to hijack some queries toward a customized stop page.

 > :warning: **CNCPO requires the ISP to register**: Once the registration has completed they provide a .pfx certificate (PKCS#12) with a password.
 This will be later used as a client certificate to pull the list from their web server.
-If you need to convert to PEM try the following commands (thanks to Daniele Carlini for the feedback):
+This certificate must converted to the PEM format with the following commands (thanks to Daniele Carlini for the feedback):
 ```bash
 openssl enc -base64 -d -in cncpo.pfx -out cncpo-base64.pfx
 openssl pkcs12 -in cncpo-base64.pfx -out cncpo.pem  -clcerts -nodes